 - A. Plywood: Exterior softwood plywood complying with DOC PS 1, Grade C-C Plugged, touch sanded. - B. Adhesives: Do not use adhesives that contain urea formaldehyde. - C. Adhesives: Adhesives shall comply with the testing and product requirements of the California Department of Health Services' "Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers." - D. Solid Surface Material: Homogeneous solid sheets of filled plastic resin complying with ANSI SS1. - 1.
-Manufacturers: Subject to compliance with requirements, provide the following - a.
-Dupont Corian, Color: Refer to drawings for finish selections.
+Manufacturers: Provide the following: - a.
+Dupont Corian, Color: Deep Caviar instructions.
+Carefully dress joints smooth, remove surface scratches, and clean entire surface.
+Refer to drawings for additional details.

 - A. Install solid-surface-materials level to a tolerance of 1/8 inch in 8 feet - B. Fasten countertops by screwing through corner blocks of base units into underside of countertop.
 Pre-drill holes for screws as recommended by manufacturer.
-Align adjacent surfaces and, using adhesive in color to match countertop, form seams to comply with manufacturer's written instructions.
-Carefully dress joints smooth, remove surface scratches, and clean entire surface.
-Refer to drawings for additional details. - 1.
-Seal edges of cutouts in plywood subtops by saturating with varnish. - C. Install all solid-surface-materials to comply with manufacturer's written instructions for adhesives, sealers, fabrication, and finishing.
+Align adjacent surfaces and, using adhesive in color to match countertop, form seams to comply with manufacturer's written

+- 1. Seal edges of cutouts in plywood subtops by saturating with varnish. - C. Install all solid-surface-materials to comply with manufacturer's written instructions for adhesives, sealers, fabrication, and finishing.